Pagoda Snail (Brotia pagodula)

 Overfeeding causes ammonia spikes, fouled substrate, and poor shell health.
 Offer only what the snail and tank mates can clear within a day, and remove uneaten vegetables before they break down.

-If you have ever searched how big do freshwater snails get or largest freshwater snail, this species shows why size matters when choosing an invertebrate.
-The Giant Tower Cap can reach around 8 cm, making it much larger than many common uk freshwater snails sold for cleanup crews.
+If you have ever asked how big do freshwater snails get or searched for the largest freshwater snail, this species shows why size matters when choosing an invertebrate.
+The Giant Tower Cap can reach around 8 cm, making it much larger than many common UK freshwater snails sold for clean-up crews.
 Its shell is tall, conical, and heavily turreted, giving it a dramatic vertical profile that stands out on substrate and hardscape.

 Shell colour is usually earthy: brown, dark tan, olive-brown, or chocolate tones, often with visible ridges and texturing.
 The axial ribs can vary from one specimen to another, which means no two individuals look exactly the same.
-Our photos show the shell texture and mature form clearly, helping customers comparing freshwater snail species UK, list of freshwater snails, and freshwater snails UK for sale choose something more unusual than the standard options.
+This helps customers comparing freshwater snail species UK or browsing a list of freshwater snails choose something more unusual than the standard options when looking at freshwater snails UK for sale.

 The soft body is typically dark grey to brown, and the operculum allows the snail to seal itself inside the shell when stressed.
-Sexual dimorphism is limited and difficult for most hobbyists to confirm visually, so buying a group is usually the only realistic route if breeding is your goal.
-If you are searching freshwater snail location, freshwater snails location, or where can you find freshwater snails, the answer for this species in the hobby is specialist aquarium stock rather than local waters.
+Sexual dimorphism is limited and difficult for most hobbyists to confirm visually, so buying a small group is usually the only realistic route if breeding is your goal.

 Because of its size, this is not the right choice for people wanting tiny snails that disappear into the background.
 It is a visible, architectural invertebrate that becomes a focal point.
 For contrast, compare it with the broad shell of the Giant Ramshorn Snail - Marisa Cornuarietis or the smaller, flatter shape of the Pink Ramshorn Snail - Planorbella Duryi.